 Their rebellion actually grows stronger with every push.

 BUT there is a common denominator with strong-willed kids becoming the black sheep of the family.
 As parents, we need to acknowledge this and learn what to do with it.
-In my experience, pushing back harder to a kid who’s rebelling has never ended well.
+In my experience, pushing back harder on a kid who’s rebelling has never ended well.

-What a strong willed child needs MOST
+What a strong-willed child needs MOST

 So what do we do?
 Well, first, we understand that no matter how good or bad of a parent we may be, our kids will always make their own choices in life.
-Ultimately, the choices our kids make in life is between them and God.
+Ultimately, the choices our kids make in life are between them and God.

 All that to say, our kids still need discipline.
 But be careful not to push too hard or expect perfection from them.